giannilmbd/dynare/doc/manual/source/the-model-file.rst

     *Output*

-    Dynare translates the :bck:`matched_irfs_weigths` block into a cell array ``M_.matched_irfs_weights`` where:
+    Dynare translates the :bck:`matched_irfs_weights` block into a cell array ``M_.matched_irfs_weights`` where:

     * the first column contains the names of the first endogenous variables